nicksessa/Scraper/README.md

 This is a web application that lets users view and leave comments on the latest FAKE news.
 No, I didn't write any of these awesomely funny articles, I just scraped them using an ingeious combination of Mongoose and Cheerio to do the heavy lifting...er scraping.

+You can view it on Heroku [here](https://serene-tor-60866.herokuapp.com/).

+### Usage

 Simply go to the site, click on the `Scrape Articles` button and enjoy!

-You can view it on Heroku [here](https://serene-tor-60866.herokuapp.com/).

-Users can leave notes that are stored in a Mongo database along with the article headlines, links and the link to the accompanying picture.
+Users can also leave notes that are stored in a Mongo database along with the article headlines, links and the link to the accompanying picture.

 ***BEWARE!!!*** Snopes thinks this site is the wrong kind of satire!
 They obviously prefer secular, liberal and pagan sites such as TheOnion.